Twalton1452/The_Gang_Serves_Food/README.md

 	- Plates

 ### HoldableComponent.gd
-- `extends NetworkedNode3D`
+- `extends NetworkedNode3D` \
-Dummy node that is mostly used to sync state without directly assigning `NetworkedNode3D` scripts to nodes.
+Dummy node that is mostly used to sync state without directly assigning `NetworkedNode3D` scripts to nodes. \
-Also helps distinguish when a child of a Holder is truly Holdable or some other Component
+Also helps distinguish when a child of a Holder is truly Holdable or some other Component.
-- Use:
+- Usage:
 	- Assign this script to the Top-Level Node of the Scene